wyldcam/-ARCHIVED-redshift/README.md

 ```

-There are many, many different types of queries beyond just those above, and the [Query Examples](example_queries) in this repository should help to give a sense of other possibilities.
+There are many, many different types of queries possible beyond just those above, and the [Query Examples](example_queries) in this repository should help to give a sense of some other possibilities.